Modern slavery is real. It is happening in our communities

 - UK Modern Slavery Helpline 08000 121 700

-- Businesses can call for information, advice and also to report any concerns they have about potential instances of modern slavery in their operations
+Businesses can call for information, advice or report concerns about potential instances of modern slavery in their operations.